 \subsection{Experiments on Fine-Grained Few-Shot Learning}

-To further assess the few-shot adaptation ability of MIET, following \cite{jie2023fact} we run MIET on fine-grained few-shot (FGFS) benchmark, which contains 5 fine-grained datasets: Aircraft~\cite{aircraft}, Food101~\cite{food}, Pets~\cite{dog}, Flowers102~\cite{flowers} and Cars~\cite{cars}.
-We fine-tune the edge network with train set containing {1, 2, 4, 8, 16}-shot per class.
-Experiments are repeated three times with three different random seeds, and we report the average test set accuracy.
+To further assess the few-shot adaptation ability of MIST, following \cite{jie2023fact} we ran MIST on the fine-grained few-shot (FGFS) benchmark, which contains 5 fine-grained datasets: Aircraft~\cite{aircraft}, Food101~\cite{food}, Pets~\cite{dog}, Flowers102~\cite{flowers} and Cars~\cite{cars}.
+We fine-tuned the edge network with train sets containing \{1, 2, 4, 8, 16\}-shots per class.
+Experiments were repeated three times with three different random seeds, and we report the average test set accuracy.

-\paragraph{Results.} As shown in Figure \ref{fig:fgfs}, the average few-shot accuracy of MIET consistently outperforms other 5 baseline methods in all cases.
-The average improvement of MIET compared to previous state-of-the-art FacT gets to 3.2\% in 16-shot, which is the greatest improvement among all settings.
+\paragraph{Results.} As shown in Figure \ref{fig:fgfs}, the average few-shot accuracy of MIST consistently outperforms other 5 baseline methods in all cases.
+Average improvement of MIST compared to previous state-of-the-art, FacT, reaches 3.2\% in 16-shot, which is the greatest improvement among all settings.